-The chart shows the retirement plan fees you may be paying, including investment and administrative fees based on the number of employees in your organization.
-These fees will be lower if your employer pays a portion of them or they may be higher if you use managed accounts or investment advice services (between .56% - .75% higher) or if you pay fees to borrow or receive distributions from your plan account.
-It's important to note that the actual fees you pay will vary based on investment product line-up, the size of the plan and the number of employees that are participating in the plan.
+The chart shows hypothetical retirement plan fees you may be paying, including illustrative investment and administrative fees based on the number of employees in your organization.
+These fees may be lower if your employer pays a portion of them or they may be higher if you use managed accounts or investment advice services (between .48% - .73% higher) or if you pay fees to borrow or receive distributions from your plan account.
+It's important to note that the below is hypothetical and for illustrative purposes only, and neither guarantees nor predicts any future results.
+The actual fees you pay may vary based on investment product line-up, the size of the plan and the number of employees that are participating in the plan, among other factors.